 - It provides structure.
 A 84 year old woman in our church began using a 2-year Bible reading schedule two years ago.
 When she gets up in the morning, she makes herself a cup of coffee, grabs her reading schedule and starts reading her Bible.
 It took awhile to develop the habit but now she doesn’t know any different.
 She doesn’t have to think about what she will read that morning.
 The Bible reading schedule helps her routine and keeps her accountable and on track.

 - God’s redemptive plan becomes more breathtaking.
-When you read through the Bible in a systematic way, the main story line of the Bible becomes visible.
+When you read through the Bible in a systematic way, the main story line of the Bible becomes more clear.
 You’re not just reading individual stories.
 You see how they all fit together, like marbles in a necklace.

 - You go places in Scsripture you would normally not go to.
 If you only read books that seem interesting or doable you miss much.
 We generally don’t mind reading the Gospels or Psalms.
-But what about Leviticus with its details on the sacrifices, or Revelation and its symbolism.
+But how do you feel about Leviticus with its discussion of the sacrifices, or Revelation and its symbolism?
 What about the judgment oracles in the Minor Prophets?
 But God says that His entire Word is inspired, and profitable (2 Tim.
 3:16) and that includes flyover territory.